-Artist Millian Giang Pham: Starting a couple of years ago, I’ve been trying to make social media work to my advantage.
+Artist Millian Pham Lien Giang: Starting a couple of years ago, I’ve been trying to make social media work to my advantage.
 So I’ve curated my Facebook feed to send me articles from my favorite art magazines and creative art news source.
 Every day has been a wonderful mixture of career advice, art opportunities, and basically brain fodder to keep the creativity flowing.

 Needless to say, reading articles has made it more difficult to pick up a book because I’m always on and working all the time.
 This method of trying to become healthier in my career advancement is a process of give and take.
 It’s great to always learn new ways of organizing my life and trying out the next hack, but there’s also a point of diminishing return.

 I’ve started tuning out the noise to figure out what really works for me.
 All these listicles and hacks are methods that work for other folks; it’s their value systems and standards.
 Each one of us have to discover our own values and fine tune the method that works best for us individually.

 Poet Barbara de la Cuesta: My latest trip to Philadelphia was to revisit the Barnes Museum in Philadelphia.
 It has a wonderful collection of ancient and Impressionist art mixed and hung from floor to ceiling.
 For example, a Picasso next to an African mask.
 There’s a complete absence of Renaissance art.
 All natural light, in a newly designed space.
 Unique in every way.